Research Topics

 Influences on derived stimulus relations

 This program of primarily basic research focuses on how we derive new knowledge that goes beyond the information given, or more technically, how we come to respond appropriately to relations among stimuli that have, in fact, never been associated in direct experience (i.e., they are "derived" or "emergent").
-One of our primary interests concerns the influence of extra-contingency behavior.
+One of our interests concerns the influence of extra-contingency behavior.
 This is learner behavior that is strictly speaking not required to be successful in a learning task, but may facilitate emergence of derived stimulus relations.
 As an example, we have recently been studying the effects of visual imagining on test outcomes.
 We are also currently interested in how these and other variables might influence the longer-term maintenance of emergent relations.

 Representative publications:

-Carp et al. (2015) on intraverbal naming and equivalence class formation.
+Carp et al. (2015) on intraverbal naming and equivalence class formation

-Cox & Petursdottir (2021) on effects of training sequence on emergent conditional discriminations.
+Cox & Petursdottir (2021) on effects of training sequence on emergent conditional discriminations

 Verbal behavior and bidirectional naming